projectdiscovery/mapcidr/README.md

 ```
 ### CIDR Slicing by CIDR Count

-In order to slice given CIDR or list of CIDR by CIDR count or slice into multiple and equal smaller subnets, use the following command.
+To slice given CIDR or list of CIDRs by CIDR count or slice into multiple and equal smaller subnets, use the following command:

 ```console